LionelP1/LionelP1/README.md

 # Hi there 👋, I'm Lionel!
 Hi, I'm Lionel!
 I'm a second-year student at the University of Toronto, aspiring to become a Full-Stack Developer.
-I'm passionate about using technology to make a positive impact on the world, and I'm currently honing my skills in JavaScript, React, Node.js, Express, and MongoDB.  <br>Feel free to reach out to me at [lionel.p.career@gmail.com](mailto:lionel.p.career@gmail.com)!
+I'm passionate about using technology to make a positive impact on the world, and I'm currently honing my skills in JavaScript, React, Node.js, Express, and MongoDB.&nbsp;Feel free to reach out to me at [lionel.p.career@gmail.com](mailto:lionel.p.career@gmail.com)!
-<blockquote>Feel free to reach out to me at [lionel.p.career@gmail.com](mailto:lionel.p.career@gmail.com)!</blockquote>

 ## 🌐 Socials: